alekmaul/potator/platform/opendingux/readme.txt

-Potator for OD V1.0
+Potator for GCW-ZERO V1.1
 --------------------------------------------------------------------------------
-This is a Watara SuperVision for Open Dingux.
+This is a Watara SuperVision for GCW-ZERO.
 To use this emulator, you must have compatibles ROMS with .SV & .BIN extension.
 Do not ask me about ROMS, I don't have them.
 A search with Google will certainly help you.